3mcd/javelin/docs-src/content/ecs/systems.md

 }
 ```

 Every index of `results` references the same array, which is the tuple of components attached to the entity of the last iteration.
-If you absolutely need to store components between queries (e.g. you are optimizing a nested query), you could push the components of interest into a temporary array, e.g.
+If you absolutely need to store components between queries (e.g. you're optimizing a nested query), you could push the components of interest into a temporary array, e.g.

 ```ts
 const results = []